TruSat/trusat-learn/docs/high-level-guide.md

 1. The time at which you observe the satellite cross an imaginary line between two known stars
 2. Your location on Earth when you made this observation (Latitude, Longitude, and Elevation)

+If you’re new to the sport, don’t worry about trying to time a satellite on your first outing.
+We’ll walk you through a progression of activities to build your skills and help familiarize yourself with the night sky.

 Right now, timing a satellite is a relatively manual process and takes some practice.
-TruSat will continually add features to make this process easier and more enjoyable.
-You can be the first to know about new features by joining the TruSat Community.
-And please share your ideas for new features, and your tips for satellite spotting in the TruSat Forum.

-If you’re new to the sport, don’t worry about trying to time a satellite on your first outing.
-We’ll walk you through a progression of activities to build your skills, familiarize yourself with the night sky, and enjoy yourself along the way.
+But we're working to continually add features to make this process easier.

 ## Level 1: Spot a satellite in the night sky